britram/rains-prototype/draft-trammell-rains-protocol.md

 A Message map MAY contain a capabilities (1) key, whose value is described in {#cbor-capabilities}.

-A Message map MUST contain a token (2) key, whose value is a byte array of maximum length 32.
-See {{cbor-tokens}}.
+A Message map SHOULD contain a token (2) key, whose value is a byte array of maximum length 32.
+See {{cbor-tokens}} for details.

-A Message map MUST contain a content (23) key, whose value is an array of Message Sections; a Message Section is either an Assertion, Shard, Zone, or Query.
+A Message map MUST contain a content (23) key, whose value is an array of Message Sections; a Message Section is either an Assertion, Shard, Zone, or Query, or Notification.

 ## Message Section header